lupyuen/pinephone-nuttx/README.md

   UART3 stops responding after a while.
 So we definitely need to boot with PB3 PWRKEY set to High.

-TODO: Don't touch PMIC DCDC1.
-Might already be powered on.

-TODO: Why does PH9 STATUS stay High?
-Is it still booting?
-(Needs 30s?)
+- The doc says: "After STATUS pin (require external pull-up resistor) outputs a low level, PWRKEY pin can be released"

-TODO: Wait longer for PH9 STATUS to become low (>2.5s), then set PB3 PWRKEY to High.
+  What if we wait longer for PH9 STATUS to become low (>2.5s), then set PB3 PWRKEY to High.
 (After 30s?)

-"After STATUS pin (require external pull-up resistor) outputs a low level, PWRKEY pin can be released"
+  PH9 STATUS still stays at High.
+It never becomes Low.

+TODO: Why does PH9 STATUS stay High when we power on PL7 VBAT?
+It should go Low when we toggle PB3 PWRKEY, but it doesn't

 TODO: How does Genode OS do this? [(Modem Manager)](https://github.com/genodelabs/genode-allwinner/blob/master/src/drivers/modem/pinephone/main.cc)